• All Recipes

 Serving ideas

-• Spoon it onto tacos: vegan tacos, stuffed tacos, or over refried black beans.
+• Spoon it onto tacos: Vegan Tofu Taco Crumbles, Stuffed Vegan Tacos, or over Homemade Refried Black Beans.
 The sweetness and heat make every bite better.

 • Serve with tortilla chips or pita chips: The easiest way to turn it into a fresh summer appetizer for BBQs or casual gatherings.